-PLACEMENT ON THE LIST AND THE CRITERIA FOR RANKING AND SELECTION (AS 47.80.130(d)(2))
+PLACEMENT ON THE REGISTRY AND THE CRITERIA FOR RANKING AND SELECTION (AS 47.80.130(d)(2))

-In order for a person to be eligible for the DD Registry individuals must complete an Eligibility Determination application.
-This application provides the information needed for a DD Health Program Manager to determine eligibility.
-Once an individual is determined to have a developmental disability, they are notified in writing along with instructions regarding the Developmental Disabilities Registration and Review form that must then also be completed.
+In order for an individual to be eligible for the DD Registry, they must complete an Eligibility Determination application.
+The application provides information needed in order for a DD Health Program Manager to determine their eligibility.
+Once an individual is determined to have a developmental disability, they are notified in writing along with instructions regarding the Developmental Disabilities Registration and Review form that the individual must complete.

-The Developmental Disabilities Registration and Review (DDRR) form collects information about an individual's community participation concerns, living situation concerns, caregiver concerns, and need for services, including projected timeframe for the need of a particular service.
-The questions attempt to measure immediate need and circumstances that might make a person vulnerable to crisis.
-A provider agency, Care Coordinator, SDS Staff, or any applicant representative can assist a person or their family member with completing this form either using an online submission form, emailing completed forms, or submitting completed paper copies of the form.
-Once a DDRR form is received and the individual is placed on the DD Registry, the applicant or their legal representative are notified in writing with information about the DD Registry and their placement status.
+The Developmental Disabilities Registration and Review (DDRR) form incorporates information about an individual's community participation concerns, living situation concerns, caregiver concerns, and need for services, including projected timeframe for the need of a particular service.
+The questions attempt to measure immediate need and circumstances that might make an individual vulnerable to crisis.
+A provider agency, Care Coordinator, or SDS Staff, or any applicant representative can assist an individual or their family member to complete the form using an online submission form, emailing completed forms, or submitting completed paper copies.
+Once a DDRR form is received and the individual is placed on the DD Registry, the applicant or their legal representative is notified in writing of their placement status on the DD Registry.
 If an individual's life situation changes significantly, a revised DDRR may be submitted at any time.
 The DD Registry is maintained using the SDS data management system referred to as DS3.

-Scoring Criteria used for Managing the DD Registry
+Scoring Criteria used for Managing the Waiting List

-A person's DD Registry score is figured electronically using the DS3 system.
-Each question was assigned a weighted set of possible scores by the Ad Hoc Committee on the Developmental Disability Waitlist which also developed the form.
-Each person's standing or rank on the registry is relative to the scores of all others on the list.
-Consequently, a person's rank can change depending on the relative needs of others on the registry.
-The form uses a numerical assessment of need; consequently the higher the need, the greater the number of points given.
-Individuals receive a written explanation of the scoring system along with a copy of their submission each time a new DDRR is received and scored by SDS.
+A person's DD Registry score is tabulated electronically using the DS3 system.
+The Registry (Waiting List) Ad Hoc Committee developed the form and assigned a weighted set of possible scores.
+An individual's standing or rank on the registry is relative to the scores of all of the others individuals on the list.
+Consequently, an individual's position may change depending on the relative needs of others on the registry.
+The form uses a numerical assessment of need; consequently the higher the need, the greater the number of points that are given.
+Individuals receive a written explanation of the scoring system, along with a copy of their submission each time a new DDRR is received and scored by SDS.

-Selection Methodology for Removing Persons on the DD Registry
+Selection Methodology for Removing Persons on the Waiting List

-Selection from the DD Registry is completed quarterly with the selection of at least 50 individuals with the highest need as evidenced by the highest numerical scores at the time of the draw.
-Individuals who have been selected from the DD Registry are notified via certified mail of their selection, including information about the "next steps".
+Selection from the DD Registry is completed quarterly with the selection of at least 50 individuals with the highest need, as evidenced by the highest numerical scores at the time of the draw.
+Individuals who have been selected from the DD Registry are notified via certified mail of their selection for services, including information about the "next steps".
 SDS Grants Unit works with DD Community Grantee Agencies to reallocate grant funds freed up by individuals selected from the DD Registry for MRDD Waiver services.